matifq/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Dr Muhammad Atif Qureshi, based in TU Dublin, is a lecturer in Data Analytics.

-Dr M. Atif Qureshi is a lecturer in Data Analytics and a research leader at Explainable Analytics Group which focuses on bridging business and technology problems.
+Dr M. Atif Qureshi is a lecturer in Data Analytics and a research leader at Explainable Analytics Group, which focuses on bridging business and technology problems.

 Atif has contributed to the various projects funded by SFI, IRC, EI, and EU as a principal investigator and technical lead.
-He is also a collaborator with ADAPT and CeADAR.
+He is also a research collaborator with ADAPT and CeADAR.

-His research interests are explainable artificial intelligence, natural language processing, machine learning, disinformation space, and social media and business analytics.
-Atif is passionate about applied research and has authored over 40+ peer-review research publications and licensed an outcome to a leading media organisation in Ireland in the space of social media analytics.
-One of his research is a pioneer contribution in Explainable AI discourse and Word Embedding and is cited by Wikipedia under "Word embedding" and "Explainable artificial intelligence" articles.
+His research interests are explainable artificial intelligence, natural language processing, medicinal information retrieval, machine learning, disinformation space, and social media.
+Atif is passionate about applied research and has authored over 40+ peer-review research publications and licensed an outcome to a leading media organisation in Ireland in social media analytics.
+One of his research is a pioneer contribution in Explainable AI discourse and Word Embedding and is cited on Wikipedia under "Word embedding" and "Explainable artificial intelligence" articles.